 Of course, for most organizations, it can only mean bad things, as business hits a downturn and profits drop sharply.
 The short term forecast for the global economy is very bleak indeed, as a potential recession looms.

-Some individual products/services which are bucking the trend and experiencing the growth in this period of uncertainty.
-As well as on the other side the economy has been affected as it’s facing downfall globally.
+Some individual products/services are bucking the trend and experiencing growth in this period of uncertainty.
+As well as on the other side the economy has been affected as it’s facing a downfall globally.

 The conversion rate of the products and the service are unstable, providing Up-growth as well as Decline.

 But unfortunately, these are few and far between.
 For instance, according to the Digital Marketer, the spending of ads worldwide are down $20 since the beginning of the year.
 It is important to know about some key trends.